Mstrhall/Projet-android/README.md

 ## Author

 This project was developed by Célian Laumond.
-For any inquiries or assistance, please contact [contact email].
+For any inquiries or assistance, please contact celian.laumond@gmail.com.